aminitworx/expo-leaflet/expo-leaflet/readme.md

 # expo-leaflet

-A [Leaflet](https://leafletjs.com) map component with no native code
+A [Leaflet](https://leafletjs.com) map component with no native code, Extended from expo-leaflet with improvements and bug fixes

 ## Installation